4265 San Felipe # 1000

 How to Start a Class Action Lawsuit

-It’s important to understand that class action lawsuits can be initiated by either an individual class member or by a group of individual class members.
-The first step is to have a class action lawyer investigate the facts of the case.
-They will be able to determine whether or not a class action case has any merit.
-If so, they will then draft a legal document called a “class action complaint.”
-The complaint outlines the issue in question, explaining how it caused financial harm or injury to the lead plaintiff and the other class members.
+Class action lawsuits can be initiated by an individual or a group of individuals.
+A class action lawyer first investigates the case’s facts to determine its merit.
+If valid, they draft a “class action complaint,” detailing the issue and its financial or injurious impact on the lead plaintiff and other class members.

 It then states that the purpose of the class action lawsuit is to recover financial compensation for the losses and injuries suffered by all of the individual plaintiffs.
 Once the attorney submits the complaint, a judge will decide whether or not the case may proceed as a legitimate class action claim.
 Judges will generally look at the following information when making their decision.